0x444454/SIDerurgy/README.md

 | Cc | pp | 00       | Program Change               | &check;<sup>5</sup> |

 Notes:
 1. Volume is global and sent to all voice channels (1,2,3) and channel 4.
 2. Filter resonance and cutoff CC are sent on MIDI channel 4 and channels of voices (1,2,3) currently routed through the filter.
 3. Hard Sync slaves the voice to a master sync source voice.
-Masters for voices (1,2,3) are (3,1,2) respectively.
+Masters for voices (1,2,3) are voices (3,1,2) respectively.
+4. Ring Modulation ring modulates this voice with a source voice.
+RM-source for voices (1,2,3) are voices (3,1,2) respectively.
 5. Program Change is sent to match the shape of a SID voice to the most similar GM instrument.

 <!--
 | Bn   | 10 | vv | EG ATTACK vv=[1..7F] | |